lwe/page_title_helper/README.md

 introducing _page title helper_, a small Rails 3 view helper to inflect titles from controllers & actions.

+**Note:** for Rails 2.x please use version 1.0.1: `gem install page_title_helper -v 1.0.1`, because the latest versions are no longer compatible with Rails 2.x.

 In your layout add this to your `<head>`-section:

       ...